 Responsibility for understanding

 If there is any doubt with regard to the requirements of any particular assignments or assessment procedure, the onus for clarifying the issue rests with the student who should contact the unit Convener or supervisor.
 Further, it is the responsibility of students to ensure that they are correctly enrolled in the unit and that the supervisor and Student Administration have their correct contact details.

 Special assessment requirements

-Students are required to attempt all assessments items and to achieve at least 50% for the Research Report assessment item and an aggregate mark of 50% to pass the unit.
+Students are required to attempt all assessment items and to achieve a mark of at least 50% in all assessment items to pass the unit.

 This is a unit that students may want to reference in employment, scholarship, and post-graduate applications.
 Consequently, students may want to aim for the highest mark that they can achieve.